bio-ontology-research-group/multi-drug-embedding/README.md

 10. Run `Ind_ann_graph_common.py` and other scripts to train the Artificaial Neural Networks with different embeddings from the knowledge graph and PubMed abstracts available in the data folder.

 ## Data
+## Knowledge graph and literature
+The PubMed abstarcts used in this project was downloaded from [Pubtator](ftp://ftp.ncbi.nlm.nih.gov/pub/lu/PubTator/).
+The knowledge graph edgelist is `edgelist_WalkingRDFOWL.txt` and the mapping to knowledge graph node is `mapping_WalkingRDFOWL.txt`

 ## Embeddings
 `embeddings_WalkingRDFOWL_has_indication_free.txt` knowledge graph embeddings for predicting drug indications `embeddings_WalkingRDFOWL_has_targets_free.txt` knowledge graph embeddings for predicting drugs targets `drugs_text_embeddings.txt`, `diseases_text_embeddings.txt` and `genes_text_embeddings.txt` are Medline abstracts embeddings.
 `drugs_embeddings_combined_has_indication.txt`, `diseases_embeddings_combined_has_indication.txt` and `genes_embeddings_combined_has_indication.txt` are knowledge graph and Medline abstracts jointly trained.
-We make drug indications predictions for approved drugs from SIDER available `predicted_indications_approved_processed.tsv` in the data folder.
-The first column is the drug ID and drug name, indications disease ontology ID and name, and the prediction score.
+## Evaluations and Mapping
   All generated embeddings and mapping data used to normalize Literature information to knowledge graph used in this project is available as python dictionary in the data folder.
 All drug indications `drugs2ind_doid.dict` and drug targets `drugs2tars_stitch` evaluations are available as well.
 The drug indications is from [SIDER](http://sideeffects.embl.de/) database.
 The drug target is from [STITCH](http://stitch.embl.de/) database.
 Chemicals alias from `STITCH` was used to convert drugs mentions in text to `STITCH` ID available in `chemical_map.dict`.

-[Disease ontology](http://www.obofoundry.org/ontology/doid.html) was used to extract `MESH` to `DOID` mapping `mesh2doid.dict` and `OMIM` to `DOID`
+[Disease ontology](http://www.obofoundry.org/ontology/doid.html) was used to extract `MESH` to `DOID` mapping in `mesh2doid.dict` and `OMIM` to `DOID` in `omim2doid.dict`

-The PubMed abstarcts used in this project was downloaded from [Pubtator](ftp://ftp.ncbi.nlm.nih.gov/pub/lu/PubTator/).
+## Predictions
 We make drug indications predictions for approved drugs from SIDER available `predicted_indications_approved_processed.tsv` in the data folder.
 The first column is the drug ID and drug name, indications disease ontology ID and name, and the prediction score.
 The full list of the tested drugs and the predicted ranks for indications and targets are included as `indications_ranked_graph.txt`, `indications_ranked_multimodalI.txt` and `indications_ranked_multimodalII.txt`, etc.
+The first is the drug PubChem ID followed by the diseases and their ranks.

 For the complete data including the embeddings, download from [here](http://bio2vec.net/data/drug-embeddings/)

 ## Citation